Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 Translation into standard Italian: Acqua, consiglio e sale non darne a chi non te ne chiede.

-Translation into English: Water, advice, and salt should not be given to those who are not asking for it.
+Translation into English: Water, advice, and salt should not be given to those not asking for it.

 Wrapping Up!

 Have you discovered why they are called languages and not dialects?
 Were you impressed with the diversity present in Italy?
 I have a treat for you!
 Are you ready for some more Italian language fun?
-Of course, you are!
-Just clickety-click right over here, and you’ll find a whole post-chock-full of interesting facts about the Italian language.
+Click right over here, and you’ll find a whole post full of facts about the Italian language.

 Similar Posts